 Second, we will apply holistic information environment problem-solving that can be tailored to complex problems: characterize the historical context (concludes Part I), and analyze current linkages, patterns and trends (begins Part II).

-Third, we will anticipate anomalies and syntheses of effects, design courses of action to be wargamed, and develop recommendations to achieve the security goals clarified in step one.
+Third, we will synthesize and recommend combinations of synergistic effects to achieve the security goals clarified in step one.

 If we are to win complex wars as well as all-domain battles, we need a Hierarchy of Effort.
 It’s all too easy to lose sight of priorities and perpetuate ineffective missions.
 In the case of United States Africa Command (USAFRICOM), there are six established lines of effort: